 The idea is an implementation of GitOps.

-To understand how UniPipe can help implementing GitOps, consider the following definition:
+To understand how UniPipe can help to implement GitOps, consider the following definition:

 The core idea of GitOps is (1) having a Git repository that always contains declarative descriptions of the infrastructure currently desired in the production environment and (2) an automated process to make the production environment match the described state in the repository.

-The broker is implementing (1) by creating and maintaining and updated set of instance.yml files for services ordered from a Platform that speaks OSB API.
+The broker is implementing (1) by creating and maintaining an updated set of instance.yml files for services ordered from a Platform that speaks OSB API.